btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 40.0 20170922 =

+* Fix: Incorrect maintenance check URL on some server setups (misdirecting to port 80 on SSL setups).
+* Fix: If an error occurs when inserting the post on the child blog, save the error message to the debug dump.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/pods/">Pods</a> adds support for the <a href="https://www.pods.io/">Pods - Custom Content Types and Fields</a> plugin.

 = 39.1 20170903 =